Peter-Stewart/Peter-Stewart.github.io/_pages/research.md

 title: "Research"
 ---

 My research addresses key problems related to **global change**, using a combination of advanced quantitative methods and field-based approaches.
-Currently, my research is mainly focused on **biological invasions**.

 Specific questions I have been working on include: